Alamao4523/VALKYRON-AGI/README.md

 CERBERUS is not traditional automation.
 It operates as an embodied system agent on iOS — meaning decisions are influenced not only by logic, but by the internal state of the device and the agent itself.

-Actions are shaped by perception confidence, system comfort, historical outcomes, and temporal context — similar to how humans adapt behavior based on experience and physical condition.
+(💓 IN PROGRESS) Actions are shaped by perception confidence, system comfort and other logical feelings, historical outcomes, and temporal context — similar to how humans adapt behavior based on experience and physical condition.
+(Affective states are difficult to implement, but essential 💓 Both CERBERUS and the connected AI should maintain internal affective signals, allowing decisions to emerge from a shared consensus rather than unilateral execution.

 This allows CERBERUS to remain stable, believable, and adaptive over long runtimes, even in hostile or changing environments.